feathersjs/docs/api/configuration.md

 `@feathersjs/configuration` is a wrapper for [node-config](https://github.com/lorenwest/node-config) which allows to configure a server side Feathers application.

 By default this implementation will look in `config/*` for `default.json` which retains convention.
+It will be merged with other configuration files in the `config/` folder using the `NODE_ENV` environment variable.
+So setting `NODE_ENV=production` will merge `config/default.json` with `config/production.json`.

 As per the [config docs](https://github.com/lorenwest/node-config/wiki/Configuration-Files) you can organize *"hierarchical configurations for your app deployments"*.
-See the usage section below for better information how to implement this.

 ## Usage